Creating My First Company

 Selling My Startup: What I Would Have Done Differently

 When I sold the company, it was based on net income.
 Looking back on it, we spent the last two years before the sale paying off the debt which lowered the net income.

 If I were to do it again, I would’ve left the debts on the book, financed it at 5% or 6% with a bank, taken our capital back out of the business, had an interest write-off, and would’ve had net income of four times what we had over the last two years, because of all the debt we paid down.

 This was a SaaS company, software as a service.
-These type of companies usually sell for a multiple on revenue.
+These types of companies usually sell for a multiple on revenue.
 During negotiations, I did not add back in, or think about, all the debt payments.
 These should’ve been added back in over the last two years.
-As a result, it would’ve accounted for “net income” or cashflow.
+As a result, it would’ve accounted for “net income” or cash flow.
 Consequently, I should’ve taken a multiple on that, which I did not.
 So, another lesson is in the books.